 Best Outdoor Cooking Gear

-Outdoor cooking ranges from boiling water for freeze-dried meals on a backcountry trail to smoking brisket in the backyard, and the right gear makes each scenario enjoyable rather than frustrating.
-We organized our picks by cooking scenario: ultralight backpacking, car camping, and backyard outdoor cooking, so you can find the right gear for how you actually cook outdoors.
-For backpacking, the Jetboil Flash is the gold standard for fast water boiling, reaching a rolling boil in under two minutes with its integrated pot and piezo igniter.
-Car campers who want real cooking capability should look at the Camp Chef Everest 2-Burner, which delivers 40,000 BTUs and works with standard pots and pans.
-For backyard cooking, the Ninja Woodfire Outdoor Grill combines grilling, smoking, and air frying in one portable electric unit that needs no propane.
-Do not overlook accessories that make outdoor cooking practical.
-An instant-read thermometer like the ThermoPro ensures meat reaches safe temperatures every time.
-A quality cooler keeps ingredients fresh for multi-day trips.
-And lightweight camp cookware like the GSI Halulite boiler nests compactly for transport while being sturdy enough for real cooking.
+Outdoor cooking covers a huge range -- from boiling water for freeze-dried meals on a backcountry trail to smoking brisket in the backyard.
+The right gear makes each scenario enjoyable instead of a frustrating mess.
+We organized our picks by how you actually cook outdoors: ultralight backpacking, car camping, and backyard cooking.
+For backpacking, the Jetboil Flash is the gold standard.
+Rolling boil in under two minutes with its integrated pot and piezo igniter.
+Car campers who want to do real cooking should look at the Camp Chef Everest 2-Burner -- 40,000 BTUs and it works with your regular pots and pans.
+For backyard cooking, the Ninja Woodfire Outdoor Grill combines grilling, smoking, and air frying in one portable unit that doesn't need propane.
+Don't skip the accessories that make outdoor cooking actually practical.
+An instant-read thermometer like the ThermoPro ensures your meat hits safe temps every time.
+A quality cooler keeps ingredients fresh on multi-day trips.
+And lightweight camp cookware like the GSI Halulite boiler nests down small for transport while being tough enough for real cooking.

 Quick Comparison